 Plagued by sensitive skin?
-Dermatologist Dr Rajesh Goel explains what causes it and what can help.
+What causes it and what can help?

 If you have sensitive skin, you’re certainly not alone.
 Surveys have shown that 62% of women and 52% of men in the UK said they had sensitive skin when asked.
 But what does that really mean?

 It’s classified medically as “a syndrome with sensations of stinging, burning, pain, itching, and tingling sensations in response to stimuli that otherwise should not produce such sensations and they are not due to an existing skin disease.”

 People usually say its their face that’s affected but it can affect all body areas.
 It has generally been considered as a cosmetic problem – even psychosomatic – but in recent times it has been shown to be a condition with nerve and skin involvement.

 For many people the skin is usually normal although there may be there may be varying degrees of redness.
 Symptoms may appear spontaneously, but they are usually triggered by cosmetics or physical stimuli such as sunlight, temperature, or wind.
 Stress or hormonal influences such as during menstruation may also play a role.